 Basically, the media has the ability to store the iron during backwash, the stored oxygen oxidizes the iron and the stored iron is washed down the drain.
 So this filter is actually considered a chemical-free iron filter.

 These new self oxidizing filters have become popular because of ease of installation and lack of on-going maintenance.
-However, they do have some important minumum requirements and need to be matched to the water for which they will be filtering iron out of.
+However, they do have some important minimum requirements and need to be matched to the water for which they will be filtering iron out.

-And one cubic foot Katalox filters requires ph of at least 5.5 and 5.5 gpm of water for proper backwash., so this filter is ideal if you have low ph and low gpm from your well.
+And one cubic foot Katalox filters require ph of at least 5.5 and 5.5 GPM of water for proper backwash., so this filter is ideal if you have low ph and low GPM from your well.
 And this is a good example of new water treatment technology.
 The Katalox filter has recently been introduced and we offer it as our Katalox Iron Removal Water Filter.